joshstromayer/diabetes_risk_assessor/README.md

 Here are some ideas for you to get started:
 - Use a different dataset, to trainand test the model on different data, possibly with different parameters.
 - Change the styling of the website, make it custom to your liking...
-- Adjust the JavaScript code to change the output to the user. (numerical output, a graph, etc.)
+- Adjust the JavaScript code to change the output to the user (numerical output, a graph, etc.).